Jack Clark (rugby union): Other honors

+Clark delivered the keynote address at the International Rugby Board's Conference on the Game 1998.
+In 2000, he was chosen one of Cal's Ten Most Influential Sports Figures of the 20th Century by The Daily Californian, joining legendary Cal Hall of Fame coaches Carrol "Ky" Ebright, Brutus Hamilton, Pete Newell and Lynn "Pappy" Waldorf on the honor roll.

+In 2001, Clark was the recipient of the Craig Sweeney Award, which is bestowed to former U.S. internationals for their "significant contribution to the game."
 On June 7, 2014, in Houston, Clark was inducted into the U.S. Rugby Hall of Fame.
-In another, singular honor, Clark delivered the keynote address at the International Rugby Board's Conference on the Game 1998.
-In 2000, he was chosen one of Cal's Ten Most Influential Sports Figures of the 20th Century by The Daily Californian, joining legendary Cal Hall of Fame coaches Carrol "Ky" Ebright, Brutus Hamilton, Pete Newell and Lynn "Pappy" Waldorf on the honor roll.

-Clark was the recipient in 2001 of the Craig Sweeney Award, which is bestowed to former U.S. internationals for their "significant contribution to the game."
 In 2016 he was enshrined into the Cal Athletic Hall of Fame.
 Clark is also the 2016 recipient of The Glenn T. Seaborg Award, named after the former University chancellor and Nobel Prize winner.
 A past chairman of the Cal Head Coaches Advisory Board, Clark has also received National Coach of the Year awards and numerous Cal Coach of the Year awards.
 Clark is a frequent guest lecturer and presenter in academia, the corporate world and sports community on his expertise, "The Values of High-Performance Teams."